Is Your Daughter Lacking Motivation?

 It is reasonable to let your adolescent take more responsibility for his or her education as maturity evolves, but if an issue in academic focus lingers, you may need to start making a more active role in your child’s education.
 Be aware of the assignments and projects assigned to your student.
 If the workload is overwhelming, help your teen find a suitable place to begin the work and then break up the work into a manageable section.
 This method will make the task seem more achievable.
 The best resource at your adolescent’s school is the teacher.
 Ask the teacher what the issues are with your student and the potential ways to address them.
 Taking an active role in your child’s education will ensure that the necessary coursework and learning are accomplished.

-At Re-Creation Retreat, first and foremost is your daughter’s emotional safety.
+At our residential treatment center for teens in Arizona, first and foremost is your daughter’s emotional safety.
 Our academic programs are designed to support students therapeutically by providing a safe learning environment.
 In a safe setting, girls tend to excel academically (as long as the distractions are reduced).
 With academic success comes an improvement in their self-esteem, self-image, and self-worth.

 To find out more about Re-Creation Retreat or to begin enrollment, please complete our Inquiry Form.